Mila (research institute): History

-In 2017, Mila-Quebec AI Institute was established as a partnership between the Université de Montréal and McGill University with École Polytechnique de Montréal and HEC Montréal.
+In 2017, Mila was established as a partnership between the Université de Montréal and McGill University with École Polytechnique de Montréal and HEC Montréal.

-In December 2020, Mila teamed up with IBM to accelerate artificial intelligence (AI) and machine learning research using open-source technology in a bid to integrate the Quebec institute’s open-source software, Oríon, with IBM’s Watson Machine Learning Accelerator, an AI model training and inference tool that the tech giant offers to businesses.
+In December 2020, Mila teamed up with IBM to accelerate artificial intelligence (AI) and machine learning research using open-source technology in a bid to integrate the Quebec institute's open-source software, Oríon, with IBM's Watson Machine Learning Accelerator, an AI model training and inference tool that the tech giant offers to businesses.

 Notable researchers

 Besides Bengio, Mila's faculty members include Joëlle Pineau and Doina Precup.
-Some of its graduates include Marc Bellemare (MSc 2007 - RL-Lab), Hugo Larochelle (PhD 2009 - LISA) and Ian Goodfellow (PhD 2014 - LISA).
+Some of its graduates include Marc Bellemare (MSc 2007 – RL-Lab), Hugo Larochelle (PhD 2009 – LISA) and Ian Goodfellow (PhD 2014 – LISA).

 Research activities

 Research at Mila is largely, but not exclusively focused on deep learning and reinforcement learning.
 Specific research topics include: